@bimdata/2d-engine

 });

-// Fit view the model once loaded.
+// Fit view once the model is loaded.

 viewer.camera.fitView(model);